nestauk/heat_pump_adoption_modelling/documentation/EST Supervised Model.md

 ## Goals

-The goal of this branch of the project is to build a supervised model for predicting heat pump adoption in domestic housing.
+The goal is to build a supervised learning model that predicts heat pump adoption in domestic housing, based on characteristics of current heat pump adopters.
+A supervised model learns patterns from examples for which both input data and outcome are known in order to predict the outcome for unseen input data, e.g. predicting the heat pump status of a property based on its building characteristics.

-A static model predicts whether a single household will likely get a heat pump in the future, while a temporal model will predict the growth in heat pump installations for a given area (postcode) over a specific time.

-We hope to gain insights into heat adoption on a temporal level and aim to identify factors that inhibit or accelerate heat pump adoption.
+A static model predicts whether a single household has a heat pump installed or will get a heat pump at a later point.
+It uses historical data to make these predictions.
+This allows us to identify features that are suitable for predicting heat pump uptake and study the influence of social versus building features.
+The temporal model predicts the growth in heat pump installations for a given area at a postcode level over a specific time period.
+We hope to gain insights into the growth of heat pump adoption on a temporal level, identify accelerators and inhibitors of heat pump adoption and explore why certain areas show a much higher or lower heat pump uptake than predicted.

 ## Data

-Data used for this model
+Data used for this model:

 - Preprocessed EPC data (Version Nesta 2021)
 - Index of Multiple Deprivation: IMD Rank, Income Score, Employment Score